ballerburg9005/android-tvbox-2-linux-pc-and-server/README.md

 ## Transform a $30 Android TVbox into a home PC, media center and server for all your data.

-This project is incomplete and quite inactive.
-Please be aware that some issues, like wifi or sound not working, might have resolved now with time after 2 years.
+This project is an unfinished attempt and is quite inactive.
+Please be aware that some issues mentioned, like wifi or sound not working, might have resolved now with time after 2 years.

 Ultimately I wanted to make an image for a certain cheap box (most are Amlogic), where everything was working flawlessly.
 I also started documenting all the important steps how other people can make an image themselves.
 There is no image yet, but you can check